vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Out: (Array([0, 2, 4, 6], dtype=int32), Array([999,   2,   4,   6], dtype=int32))
 ```

-> Applying `x1 += 5` and similar *does* work, but under-the-Python-hood this is
+> Applying `x1 += 5` and similar *does* work, but under the Python hood this is
 just `x1 = x1 + 5` anyway.
 It just creates a new array and hence is still
 immutable.

-JAX functions also only accept (NumPy or JAX) array inputs.
+JAX functions also only accept NumPy or JAX array inputs.
 This is in contrast
 to NumPy that will happily accept Python lists.
 JAX chooses to throw an error to
 avoid silent degradation in performance.